Dry suit: The P-valve

 For commercial divers or technical divers who may spend many hours in a dry suit underwater, it is not practical to have to climb back on board the ship in order to open a waterproof relief zipper and urinate.
 The P-valve is a urinal built into the suit, which enables a diver to urinate at any time without having to get out of the water, while keeping him or her dry and clean inside the suit.
 Risks involved with the use of the P-valve can include urinary tract infection, pneumaturia and genital squeeze.
-Divers expecting the need to urinate in dry suits can also use an adult diaper / nappy, which soaks up and retains the urine.
+Divers expecting the need to urinate in dry suits can also use an adult diaper, which soaks up and retains the urine.
 Watertight relief zippers may be fitted which allow urination when out of the water without removing the suit. but these are a potential source of leaks and an additional expense.

 Cargo pockets

-Pockets are a convenient storage for small items that may be needed on a dive.
+Pockets are a convenient storage for small items of equipment and tools that may be needed on a dive, or on surface dry suits, during work.
 They are often used by scuba divers who use back inflation buoyancy control devices without integral pockets, and are often simply glued to the suit in the position chosen by the diver.
-Various styled and capacities are used.
+Various styles and capacities are used.
+The usual positions are on the thighs.
+Forward position is more ambidextrously accessible, but can make boarding a small boat over the gunwale difficult or impossible, the sides of the thighs is more streamlined and better for boat entry, but makes it difficult to reach into the pocket with the opposite hand.
 Chest pockets are also sometimes used.
 Pockets may alternatively be mounted on shorts, a tunic, or protective overalls worn over the dry suit, or be integral parts of the buoyancy compensator.
-They usually cause additional drag underwater.
+They usually cause additional drag underwater, and should drain rapidly while climbing out of the water.